AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-09-23-Making-of-Parasite.md

 </script>
 <p></p>

 And that's pretty much everything that went into making this little squiggly sketch.
+There are a few more things that I did for my Centripede sketches that differentiate it from this (which I probably will talk about in a future blog post), but roughly, it's this code that I built upon.
 If you enjoyed reading this, considering sharing this tutorial with your friends!
 Otherwise, happy sketching and cheers!